The Traveller (2009 film): Plot summary

-Three crucial days in a Hassan's life.
+Three crucial days in Hassan's life.
 First day.
 Autumn 1948, Port Said, Hassan's first day at work when he receives a telegram and decides to meet the beautiful and thrill-loving Nura by impersonating her long-distant fiancé.
 Hassan manages both to reach the cruise ship on which she is travelling and to charm her, until he impatiently rapes her and then accidentally sets the ship on fire.
 Second Day.
 Autumn 1973.
 Alexandria of Egypt.
 Hassan is in the city to meet Nadia, Nura's daughter, who is mourning her brother who has just died in a seaside accident.
 Hassan soon comes to believe he is Nadia's father, and helps engineer her marriage to a halfwit hanger-on.
 Third Day.
 Autumn 2001, Cairo.
 Hassan meets Alì, Nadia's son where he observes numerous similarities with the young man.